 For a signal with a jump from to at , the full Fourier series converges to the midpoint at and to the correct values at every other point.
 So pointwise the series is fine.

-But the truncated partial sum (sum of the first harmonics) does something different near the jump: it overshoots above and undershoots below , by roughly of , with the overshoot becoming narrower (concentrated closer to the jump) as grows but never reducing in height.
+The truncated partial sum (sum of the first harmonics) does something different near the jump: it overshoots above and undershoots below , by roughly of , with the overshoot concentrating closer to the jump as grows but never shrinking in height.

 Why it doesn’t go away

-So more terms → narrower ringing, not smaller ringing.
+More terms give narrower ringing, not smaller ringing.
 The peak overshoot stays at about forever.

 The phenomenon was first observed numerically by Henry Wilbraham (1848) and rediscovered by J. Willard Gibbs (1899), after whom it is named.